ELDER: Enhancing Lifelong Model Editing with Mixture-of-LoRA: Introduction

 Large language models (LLMs) are renowned for their text understanding and generation capabilities (\citealp[]{gpt3}; \citealp[]{gpt4}; \citealp[]{touvron2023llama2}; \citealp[]{radford2019gpt2}).
 Despite their widespread use, LLMs often produce factual errors, including hallucinations and outdated information (\citealp[]{ji2023towards}; \citealp[]{wang2023hallucination}; \citealp[]{tam2023evaluating}).
 Retraining or fine-tuning to update the model is expensive and time-consuming.
 Therefore, model editing techniques, which modify specific knowledge within LLMs with low resources, are gaining increasing attention (\citealp[]{yao2023editing}; \citealp[]{mitchell2022memory_serac}; \citealp[]{meng2022locating_rome}).
 In practice, evolving world knowledge necessitates repeated model edits over time, which is known as lifelong model editing (\citealp[]{hartvigsen2024aging}; \citealp[]{yu2024melo}).

 The most intuitive way to implement lifelong editing is to perform model editing methods successively for multiple times.
 However, most model editing methods are designed for one-time use (\citealp[]{meng2022locating_rome}; \citealp[]{mitchell2022memory_serac}).
 Repeated using them causes LLMs to forget previous edits and pre-training data, significantly reducing their edit reliability and general ability on downstream tasks (\citealp[]{yao2023editing}; \citealp[]{gu2024model_hurt}; \citealp[]{yang2024butterfly}; \citealp[]{gupta2024model}; \citealp[]{lin2024navigating}; \citealp[]{huang2022transformer_patcher}).
-Recently, some methods have been tailored for lifelong model editing (\citealp[]{hartvigsen2024aging}; \citealp[]{yu2024melo}).
+Recently, a class of representative methods has been developed specifically for lifelong model editing (\citealp[]{hartvigsen2024aging}; \citealp[]{yu2024melo}).
 These methods freeze the original LLM parameters and incorporate additional adapters to modify the model.
 They cluster the input data and assign a specific adapter to each cluster, maintaining discrete data-adapter mappings.
 This approach enables the model to manage different knowledge with independent parameters, preventing interference between different edits.
 As a result, it ensures high reliability after sequential edits and outperforms other techniques.

+However, these key-value mapping methods exhibit poor robustness and struggle with semantically equivalent inputs (\citealp[]{tian2024instructedit}; \citealp[]{lin2024navigating}).
+Due to the inherent discreteness of their data-adapter mappings, data points on opposite sides of a cluster boundary will map to entirely different adapters.
+Unfortunately, their clustering relies on manually set distance metrics and hyperparameters, resulting in inaccurate cluster boundaries.
+Semantically equivalent data with slight variations (e.g., rephrased sentences) could fall outside the appropriate cluster and are assigned incorrect adapters.
+Consequently, these methods are not robust and prone to errors with rephrased edit data.